dayr1018/Mole_Game_on_Achro210T/README.md

 **[Program Description]**
 * Implemented a device driver program for the touch screen, FND, LED, and Push button devices on the Acrho-210T board.
-* Inserted it into the Linux kernel.
-Implemented a whack-a-mole game using frame buffer, thread, and mutex.
+* Implemented a whack-a-mole game using frame buffer, thread, and mutex.
 * All work was done in the Linux environment after setting up a cross-compilation environment on the host PC.